getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 Since internal integrations are automatically installed (and uninstallation is essentially deleting the whole integration), there are no [un]installation webhooks.
 For more information, see the [full documentation on Webhooks](#webhooks).

-## API Token(s)
+## Auth Token(s)

-Sentry's Integration Platform uses API Tokens, which are a similar concept to Access Tokens.
+Sentry's Integration Platform uses Auth Tokens, which are a similar concept to Access Tokens.

 ### Public